Community Living Program

 Connection

 Connect with other like-minded adults and feel the sense of belonging and love that comes with living in community.
-We gather frequently to share food, have movie nights with our big projector, drum and sing by the campfire, celebrate birthdays and holidays together and enjoy the beautiful land.
+We gather frequently to share food, have movie nights with our big projector, drum and sing by the campfire, celebrate birthdays and holidays together, and enjoy the beautiful land.
 We have weekly saunas on Sundays, where we often share gratitude and songs.
-We sauna twice a week during Winter months.
-We also have regular activities led by community members - crafting nights, game nights, music nights, skill shares and more.
+We also have regular activities led by community members - crafting nights, game nights, music nights, skill shares, and more.
 Some CLP Participants are staff at Retribe's youth and teen programs.
-If other participants are interested they may visit or volunteer at certain programs.
+If other participants are interested there are many opportunities to visit or volunteer at programs.

 Service

 Each program participant is asked to take time each week to contribute to the cleanliness and orderliness of our home.
-Additionally, we ask each program participant to do 4 hours of service per month by taking on responsibilities and roles that we agree to fulfill (ex. getting the mail, member of maintenance crew, doing work out on the land).
-When we meet our basic needs of good food, shelter, connection, belonging and learning, our higher level needs, such as the need for contribution, become salient.
+Additionally, we ask each program participant to do 4 hours of service per month by taking on responsibilities and roles that we agree to fulfill (ex. getting the mail, building and repairing things, tending the land and gardens).
+When we meet our basic needs of good food, shelter, connection, belonging, and learning, our higher-level needs, such as the need for contribution, become salient.
 ReTribe offers a vibrant channel to give your gifts to others in service and help uplift our world.

 The Barn